- Understand and appreciate a short story and novel

 - How does the plot affect the big idea, family — Bud Caldwell’s Rules and Things for Having a Funner Life and Making a Better Liar Out of Yourself, and Herman Calloway and Bud’s conflict.

-- Students will have to research various websites in order to complete the above.
-Here are some examples:
+Step 14: Students will have to research various websites in order to complete the above.

 Supporting All Learners

 Various learning styles are addressed; visual, spatial, and kinesthetic.

 - Students choose and read poetry of their choice and identify the theme(s).

 - Students select a favorite appropriate song and write about the theme.